Canada Conservative leader questioned about moderating party

 “He can’t even convince his own candidates to get vaccinated,” Trudeau said.
 “Mr. O’Toole can’t even convince his party that climate change is real.”

-O’Toole has not mandated his candidates be vaccinated.
+O’Toole won’t say how many of his candidates are unvaccinated.
 Trudeau has said all his have been vaccinated except one who received a medical exemption.

 All the opposition party leaders criticized Trudeau on his overall record.